EMBRYOPSIDA Pirani & Prado

 [HUERTEALES [MALVALES + BRASSICALES]]: ?

 Classification.
-Like Crossosomatales, Huerteales are accumulating several small families; when the clade is better known, rationalization (= reduction in number) may be in order - we hardly know enough so say whether or not the families are similar other than in gross phenetic terms.
+Like Crossosomatales, Huerteales have accumulated several small families; when the clade is better known, rationalization (= reduction in number) may be in order - we hardly know enough so say whether or not the families are similar other than in gross phenetic terms, and none is of any size.

 Includes Dipentodontaceae, Gerrardinaceae, Petenaeaceae, Tapisciaceae.